bunnybooboo/MozED/mozed-workshop.md

 Wait for David's instructions to start.

-ACTIVITY - Add floor/horizontal plane to new scene
+ACTIVITY 1 - Add floor/horizontal plane to new scene

-ACTIVITY - Add wall/vertical plane to new scene
+ACTIVITY 2 - Add wall/vertical plane to new scene

-ACTIVITY - Choose the sky (3 options)

 Demos
 =====